olivia-may/towny/README.md

 #### /town
 * [x] new {town name} - Create a town right where you're standing
 * [x] claim - Claim more land for your town.
 Must be called right outside of an existing town claim.
+* [x] unclaim - Remove a claimed block from your town.
 * [ ] delete - Delete your town, careful!
 * [ ] invite {resident} - Invite a player to your town
 * [ ] kick {resident} - Remove user from your town.